Large Skin Tag & Large Wart Removal London by a

 A local anaesthetic will be injected into the area surrounding the lesion to allow the skin to go numb.
 This will prevent you from feeling any discomfort during the procedure.
 A scalpel is then used to remove the lesion parallel to your skin surface.

-A Full consultation with your Surgeon is included in the below price.
+A Full consultation with your GP or Surgeon is included in the below price.

-A £50 deposit is payable on booking to secure your Excision date with Mr Masha.
+A £80 deposit is payable on booking to secure your Excision date

 |NUMBER OF LESIONS||Price||Duration of Appointment|